South Carolina requires vehicle owners to carry liability auto insurance that meets at least the following minimums:

 For example, collision coverage (optional in South Carolina, though might be required under the terms of a vehicle lease or financing agreement) can pay for repairs to (or replacement of) your damaged vehicle after a car accident.

-In addition to liability insurance, uninsured motorist (UM) coverage is required in South Carolina, in an amount equal to the minimum required liability coverage laid out above (25/50/25).
-UM coverage can protect you and your passengers if the at-fault driver has no insurance, or if you're the victim of a hit and run.
+Yes.
+As we touched on at the top of this article, uninsured motorist (UIM) coverage is required in South Carolina, in an amount equal to the minimum required liability coverage laid out above (25/50/25).
+UIM coverage can protect you and your passengers if you're involved in an accident and the at-fault driver has no insurance.
+Your own UIM coverage can also kick in and cover your injuries if you're the victim of a hit and run.

 According to the South Carolina Department of Motor Vehicles, when you cancel the car insurance policy on a vehicle you're still driving, you'll probably receive a letter requiring your insurance company to electronically verify that you've got new coverage, and then let the SCDMV know.
 If the SCDMV does not receive this verification within 20 days:

-If you're pulled over and cited for driving without insurance, and it's a vehicle you don't own, your license will probably be suspended for 30 days, and you'll likely need to pay a $100 reinstatement fee.
+If you're pulled over and cited for driving without insurance, and it's a vehicle you don't own:

 Keep in mind that fines and other administrative penalties will likely pale in comparison to the financial hit you could take if you're in a car accident and you don't have car insurance.